anthonygarvan/marktwo/src/components/tryItNow.md

 #### Advanced text entry
 - Automatic text expansion for `/now` and `/today`.
 Use `/date` to bring up a date picker.
-- Want to make sure you can find something later? #hashtags and @mentions autocomplete.
+- Want to make sure you can find something later?
+Try #hashtags and @mentions to stay organized.
 - Use colons to search for :emojis: 😊

 ## And more!